-Project No. & name Recommendations: #1992-026-01, Implement with conditions through March 2019 with qualifications: The GRMW will develop an outline for a Grande Ronde Model synthesis report ahead of the Model Watershed's annual projects meeting in October (2017).
-The synthesis report Watershed should focus on assessing whether the actions and associated changes in the physical habitat have contributed in addressing limiting factors.
-The GRMW's outline should be informed by discussion with Council and Bonneville staff to ensure that the synthesis addresses, in a manner suited to the role served by this project, the ISRP comments and qualifications is intended to address ISRP comments and qualifications on M&E and adaptive management.
+Project No. & name Recommendations: #1992-026-01, Grande Ronde Model Implement with conditions through March 2019: The GRMW will develop an outline for a synthesis report ahead of the Model Watershed's annual projects meeting in October (2017).
+The synthesis report should focus on assessing Watershed whether the actions and associated changes in the physical habitat have contributed to addressing limiting factors.
+The GRMW's outline should be informed by discussion with Council and Bonneville staff to ensure that the synthesis addresses, in a manner suited to the role served by this project, ISRP comments and qualifications on M&E and adaptive management.
 The ISRP and Council staff will hold a joint meeting and discuss the outline for the synthesis report for issues noted by the ISRP.
 The final synthesis report will be due by March 31, 2018 for Council review.
-Bonneville to work with W0040.077.00.T sponsor to complete their website with the ATLAS link. #2010-077-00, Tucannon Implement with conditions through march 2019 with qualifications: 1) address ISRP qualifications in contracting and River Programmatic in implementation for future ISRP reviews. #2010-001-00, Implement with conditions through march 2019 with qualifications: 1) Sponsor to address ISRP qualifications during Upper Columbia project implementation, future reporting and reviews.
-2) The Council encourages the sponsor to take lead Programmatic Habitat responsibility to administer and communicate all aspects of the solicitation process in consultation with Bonneville including co-signing project proposal solicitations and related communications.
-3) Sponsor to communicate with the Council on any changes or advancements in the project selection and prioritization process as they are developed. #2003-011-00, Columbia Implement with conditions through March 2019 with qualifications: 1) Sponsor to address ISRP qualifications during River Estuary Habitat project implementation, future reporting and reviews.
-2) Bonneville and the sponsor to split multi-faceted project into Restoration two contracts: one for coordination, and one for direct LCEP project implementation.
-The coordination contract rectoration should include LCEP's key coordination role in the estuary, the solicitation process with the Project Review Committee and technical assistance funding application process.
+Bonneville to work with sponsor to complete their website with the ATLAS link. #2010-077-00, Tucannon River Programmatic Implement with conditions through March 2019: 1) address ISRP qualifications in contracting and in implementation for future ISRP reviews. #2010-001-00, Upper Columbia Implement with conditions through March 2019: 1) Sponsor to address ISRP qualifications during project implementation, future reporting and reviews.
+2) The Council encourages the sponsor to take lead responsibility to Programmatic Habitat administer and communicate all aspects of the solicitation process in consultation with Bonneville.
+3) Sponsor to communicate with the Council on any changes or advancements in the project selection and prioritization process as they are developed. #2003-011-00, Columbia River Estuary Habitat Restoration Implement with conditions through March 2019: 1) Sponsor to address ISRP qualifications during project implementation, future reporting and reviews.
+2) Bonneville and the sponsor to split multi-faceted project into two contracts: one for coordination, and one for direct LCEP project implementation.
+The coordination contract should include LCEP's key coordination role in the estuary, the solicitation process with the Project Review Committee and the technical assistance funding application process.
 LCEP to increase outreach to broaden the applicants and recipients of solicitation funds.
-The implementation contract should cover LCEP's lead role on feasibility, design, and construction of larger floodplain restoration projects. #2009-012-00, Willamette Bi- Implement with conditions through march 2019 with qualifications: Address ISRP qualifications in contracting and in Op Habitat Restoration implementation for future ISRP reviews.
-Sponsor to increase outreach to help attract lower Columbia River tribes' to also apply for funding. #2007-397-00, This project is in a response loop with the ISRP (ISRP document 2016-13) that stems from a follow-up from the John Day Habitat Flow and 2013 geographic review recommendation.
-Staff recommends deferring a recommendation on this project until after Habitat the response is reviewed and considered later in 2017.
+The implementation contract should cover LCEP's lead role on feasibility, design, and construction of larger floodplain restoration projects. #2009-012-00, Willamette Bi- Op Habitat Restoration Implement with conditions through March 2019: Address ISRP qualifications in contracting and in implementation for future ISRP reviews.
+Sponsor to increase outreach to help attract lower Columbia River tribes to also apply for funding. #2007-397-00, John Day Habitat Flow and Habitat This project is in a response loop with the ISRP (ISRP document 2016-13) that stems from a follow-up from the 2013 geographic review recommendation.
+Staff recommends deferring a recommendation on this project until after the response is reviewed and considered later in 2017.

-503-222-5161 800-452-5161 Fax: 503-820-2370
+800-452-5161 Fax: 503-820-2370